moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 The default handler for `CoreUserProfileFieldDelegate` only has 2 functions: `getComponent` and `getData`.
 In addition, the JavaScript code can return an extra function named `componentInit` that will be executed when the component returned by `getComponent` is initialised.

-Here’s an example on how to support the text user profile field using this API:
+Here's an example on how to support the text user profile field using this API:

 ```javascript
 var that = this;